Salim Sayegh: Career

 Sayegh was appointed minister of social affairs in the cabinet led by Prime Minister Saad Hariri on 9 November 2009.
 Sayegh resigned from his party post following his appointment as minister.
 He was among the members of the committee that was charged with drafting the government program.
 Sayegh's tenure lasted until June 2011, and he was replaced by Wael Abou Faour as minister.

 In addition, he is a member of World Bank board for social politics in the MENA region.

+In his interview on LBCI February 24, 2025, Sayegh has called for transforming Hezbollah into a civilian organization, arguing that the group can no longer claim autonomy from state control.
+He criticized Hezbollah for not displaying Lebanese national symbols—highlighting the absence of Lebanese flags at the funeral of its former leaders, Hassan Nasrallah and Hashem Safieddine—and emphasized that public spaces like the airport road should be secured by state forces rather than partisan groups.
+Sayegh also condemned Iran’s continued influence in Lebanon, urging Tehran to resolve its issues with the U.S. and Gulf states, and proposed that the United Nations develop a program to dismantle Hezbollah’s military infrastructure while integrating its fighters into the national framework with support for jobs, social security, and housing.
+Additionally, he stressed the inevitability of justice in the Beirut Port explosion case, calling on key government figures to expedite legal proceedings.